cabbiepete/CABCheckbox/README.md

 CABCheckbox
 ===========

-A customisable checkbox for iOS apps.
+A customisable 3 state checkbox for iOS apps, taps toggle through the states.

-TBA
+Inspired by others such as M13Checkbox but subtly different visually and functionaly.